 What we propose to do

-- Expand access to housing supports.
+- Expand access to safe, stable and affordable housing.

-- Expand access to educational opportunities.
+- Expand access to educational opportunities both inside correctional facilities and following release.

 - Issue state identification prior to exiting incarceration.